top of page

 You are His.
 You are chosen.
 You are loved.
 You are redeemed.

-There’s deliverance for your soul and healing for your heart.
-Not just in theory—but in reality.
+There exists deliverance for your soul and healing for your heart.
+Not merely in theory—but in reality.

 Hold Onto the Good

-Healing isn’t quick, and it’s not always pretty.
-But it is possible.
+Healing is not swift, nor is it always aesthetically pleasing.
+Yet it is possible.
 And it is holy.

 So keep going.
 Keep fighting.
 And keep believing that with God, the best is still ahead of you.